-POSITIVE STOP LOCKING LEVER - Used in combination with the miter handle, it locks the miter saw at a preset positive slop for the desired miter angle.
+POSITIVE STOP LOCKING LEVER - Used in combination with the miter handle, it locks the miter saw at a preset positive stop for the desired miter angle.

-STOP LATCH - Locks the miter saw in the lowered position for compact storage and transportation trigger switch and a safety lock-off slide switch.
+STOP LATCH - Locks the miter saw in the lowered position for compact storage and transportation.
+SWITCH HANDLE - The cutting head handle contains the trigger switch and a safety lock-off slide switch.
 The blade is lowered into the workpiece by pushing down on the handle.
 The saw will return to its upright position when the handle is released.